 How reputable is the management?
 Check their online reviews and with other tenants if possible, to ensure you sign with a reputable company.

 What are the lease terms?
 How much notice do you need to give?
 Check everything to make sure you are happy with it before signing.

 13) HVAC System

 Does the apartment come with central heating and cooling?
 Central air can offer a more consistent temperature, better visual appeal, and more light.

-Not all apartments come with equal quality of parking.
 How many parking spaces does apartment complex have per apartment unit?
 For example, in the suburbs an optimum parking ratio is usually to have about 1 parking spot to every 1.25 to 1.5 apartments.
 In a more urban setting, there is usually less parking.
-Is parking included in rent or do you have to pay extra?

 Does the location work for you?
 Is it near restaurants, shopping, places of worship, transit?